catiscat/sunWeb/README.md

 # Usage
 ### step1  create your database

--
-    Find the file blog.sql and copy all to your db shell to create database and tables for your blog.
+-    Find the file blog2.sql and copy all to your db shell to create database and tables for your blog.

 ### step2  set database param

--
-    Find the file SqlHelper.class.php,and set your values of these params, $dbname,$username,$password,$host.
+-    Find the file SqlHelper.class.php,and set your values of these params, $dbname,$username,$password,$host.

-### step3   enjoy your happy time.
+### step3  enjoy your happy time

--
-    Push all these files to your server,and then just enjoy happy time to explore your personal blog with  DogDuck Blog System.
+-    Push all these files to your server,and then just enjoy happy time to explore your personal blog with  DogDuck Blog System.

 # Version
 1.0